SilentCoast/SST/README.md

 Known problems:

--graph is not visually updated till you drag or zoom it (to work around that added text to show user that they need to drag or zoom)
+-Graph is not visually updated till you drag or zoom it (to work around that added text to show user that they need to drag or zoom)

 -Even though OutOfMemoryException is cathed, it still crashes the programm